makersacademy/takeaway-challenge/docs/README.md

 Author
 ######

-The README.md, files, code and tests were prepared by Elaine Finn @ Makers Academy (Jan 2016 cohort).
+The README.md, files, code and tests were prepared by Makers Academy (Sam Morgan/Leo).

 Requirements
 ############